r-devel/recheck/README.md

       which: ${{ inputs.which }}
 ```

 Then trigger it manually using the 'run workflow' button under the actions tab.
+Note that you can pick a branch to test, so you can perform reverse dependency checks on a feature branch before merging into main.

+A summary of the results can be seen in the GHA webUI.
+Upon completion, the full install/check logs for all packages are available in the 'artifacts' section.

 ## Recheck goals and limitations